Bibbs lifts Hokies to 89-75 upset of No. 5 Duke

 Duke: Allen might have helped the Blue Devils on the offensive end, but Duke needs to shore up its traditionally tough defense.
 The Blue Devils gave up season highs in points, shooting percentage and 3-point shooting percentage.
 The Hokies shot 61.5 percent (8 of 13) from beyond the 3-point arc.

-Virginia Tech: The Hokies have received votes in every Associated Press poll this season, but hadn't cracked The top 25.
-They most certainly will when the latest poll is released early next week.
+The Hokies - who haven't been ranked in The Associated Press Top 25 since November 2010 - have received votes in every poll this season, but hadn't cracked the Top 25.
+They should when the latest poll is released Monday.

 UP NEXT